What is biomass energy?

 Can you source enough good quality fuel for multi-year contract terms that matches the boiler specification?

 Can you ensure your fuel supply is of sufficient quality (that matches boiler fuel specification) i.e. moisture content, chip size, particle size distribution etc. The fuel must be between certain moisture ranges - too dry and the boiler will operate too hot.
-Too wet and there will be combustion issues and high CO emissions
+Too wet and there will be combustion issues and high greenhouse gas emissions.

 Why is Fuel Analysis Important for Biomass Boiler Operators?

-Fuel specification, fuel classification, and the ongoing studying of fuel are essential for optimising efficiencies and reducing operational costs of biomass boilers.
+Fuel specification, fuel classification, and the ongoing study of fuel are essential for optimising efficiencies and reducing operational costs of biomass boilers.

 Before upgrading boiler equipment or designing a new boiler system, it is just as important to look at fuel as it is to look at the equipment.
 When it comes to biomass boilers, one of the biggest mistakes that operators make is to solely focus on the efficient running of the equipment without placing an emphasis on the fuel itself; this is because it is so often assumed that the fuel stays the same over time.
 This could lead to a variety of mechanical, performance, and/or maintenance issues over time.